Professor of the Graduate School, Betty & Isaac Barshad Professor, Emeritus, Chancellor's Professor, Emeritus

 Professor Sposito teaches an undergraduate course, Green Water, Brown Ground, and Global Food Security.

-639 total publications.
-ISI h-index: 76.
-Professor Sposito is the author of two physics textbooks and seven books on aqueous geochemistry as applied to soils.
+644 total publications.
+ISI h-index: 84.
+Professor Sposito is the author of two physics textbooks and seven books on soil chemistry.
 He is the editor of four books on hydrology or environmental geochemistry.
-His books have been translated into Chinese, German, and Russian.
+His books have been translated into German, Chinese, and Russian.
+Selected publications:

 Kwon, K. D., K. Refson, and G. Sposito.
 2013.
 Understanding the trends in transition metal sorption by vacancy sites in birnessite.
 Geochim.
 Cosmochim.
 Acta 101:222.

 Aristilde, L., and G. Sposito.
 2013.
 Complexes of the antimicrobial Ciprofloxacin with soil, peat, and aquatic humic substances.
 Environ.
 Toxicol.
 Chem.
 32:1467.

 Amundson, R. and G. Sposito.
 2013.
 Bridging the divide: Soil resources and the geosciences on a cultivated planet.
 In Bickford, M.E. (ed.), The Impact of the Geological Sciences on Society.Geological Society of America Special Paper 501:69-80.